sharetribe/flex-docs/src/docs/operator-guides/edit-seo-and-social-tags/index.md

 ---
-title: How to edit SEO & social tags in Pages
+title: How to edit SEO & social metadata tags in Pages
-slug: how-to-edit-seo-and-social-tags-in-pages
+slug: how-to-edit-seo-and-social-metadata-in-pages
 updated: 2023-02-08
 category: operator-guides
-ingress: Change SEO and social tags in Pages
+ingress: Change metadata for SEO and Social media
 published: true
 ---

-Meta tags are a fundamental part of any static content page.
-They determine how social media platforms, browsers and search engines will display your marketplace.
-Google, for example, uses your SEO metatags to populate their search results page.
+Every page has metadata that determines how search engines and social media platforms will display it.
+Google, for example, uses the title and description you set to your page to populate their search results page.

-## Edit your meta tags
+## Edit your metadata tags

-When editing your content page, navigating to the
-"SEO & Social" tab lets you alter its meta tags.
-You can edit the following meta
+When editing your content page, navigating to the "SEO & Social" tab lets you alter its metadata tags.
+You can edit the following metadata
 tags:

-- Page title: This tag determines what is displayed in the browsers window and search engines search result titles.
+- Page title: This metadata tag determines what is displayed in the browsers window and search engines search result titles.
-- Page description: Search engines might use this tag's content to give more information about your page in their search results page.
+- Page description: Search engines might use this metadata tag's content to give more information about your page in their search results page.
 - Page title for social media: The page title used specifically when your site is shared in social media.
 - Page description for social media: The page description used